-- 1. Rather than providing a combined bibliography for all chapters, each chapter must have its own bibliography or reference list that follows the main body of the chapter text. - 2.
-All chapters must use the same citation style (either endnotes/bibliography or author/date and reference list). - 3.
+- 1. Rather than providing a combined bibliography for all chapters, each chapter must have its own bibliography that follows the main body of the chapter text. - 2.
+All chapters must use the same citation style (endnotes/bibliography are strongly preferred). - 3.
 Include an alphabetical list of brief, up-to-date biographical notes offering selective and relevant information about each contributor.
-One hundred or fewer words per bio is generally a good target, but they may also be even briefer if desired. - 4.
+Generally, a good target is 150 words or fewer per bio, but they may also be even briefer if desired. - 4.
 Double-check that all contributor names are spelled correctly and are consistent in the chapters, table of contents, and contributor bios.
 If the roster of contributors has changed at any point while the manuscript was being created, double-check for missing or superfluous contributors in the table of contents and bios.